 Expo Notes: Making the Mac (and iPad and iPhone) More Musical by Jim Galbraith.

 Sonic State Preview of DrumCore 4 at Musikmesse 2014

 "DrumCore 4 uses real recordings of drummers to build a library of component audio building blocks of grooves and fills which can be seamlessly joined together to form your drum track.
-Based on audio, there's a limit of how far you can timestretch audio blocks recorded at one tempo, to fit within a target track at a different tempo, but the software handily highlights which selections might not quite work within your composition, so you can be sure of crafting a track which fits together perfectly.
+Based on audio, there's a limit to how far you can timestretch audio blocks recorded at one tempo to fit within a target track at a different tempo, but the software handily highlights which selections might not quite work within your composition, so you can be sure of crafting a track which fits together perfectly.
 In addition, the audio segments can be presented as MIDI information too, so you can swap out sounds easily."
 More at sonicstate.com

 Sonic State Preview of GuitarJack Stage at Musikmesse 2014